-Amazon just rolled out a big new Prime member benefit: the entire Amazon Music library, free.
-While you used to have to pay $8.99 a month to access all 100 million songs as an Amazon Music Unlimited subscriber, Amazon has officially included all their content as a part of the $139/year Prime subscription.
+Amazon just rolled out a big new Prime member benefit: the entire Amazon Music library is now free.
+While you used to have to pay monthly to access all 100 million songs, Amazon has officially included all their content as a part of the $139/year Prime subscription.

-If you’re a Prime member, you now have access to all 100 million songs on Amazon Music, free.
+If you’re a Prime member, you now have access to all 100 million songs on Amazon Music for free.

 Is Amazon Music free with Prime?
 It is now.
 Obviously, an Amazon Prime membership isn’t free — it’s $139/year — but if you’re already a member, you can start listening to the newly expanded Amazon Music library.
 In the past, Prime members only had access to about 2 million songs on the platform, but now you can listen to the entire 100 million song library.

 - Log in to your Amazon Prime account.